- 学部・研究科

 Annotated Bibliography 35%

-Literature Review 40%
+Literature Review or Survey Project 40%

 The main goal of the assessment is that students can produce a reasoned account of why a particular research design might be suitable given a particular research question or problem.
 The second goal is that students can begin to develop a sense of how this might impact on the kind of problem or question that can be investigated.
 The third goal is that students may be able to utilize some of the materials (or ideas based on them) for research relating to the undertaking of independent studies, undergraduate projects, dissertation proposals, or graduate projects.